Theresa May: bossy, a bit scatty, has political convictions of about D. Cameron strength

 Something we never seem to hear is what exactly the Warmists think is wrong with the Earth's present climate and what they want to inflict upon us after they have ‘tackled' global warming.
 Just how cold do they want it to be?
 And has someone sold them shares in a company which proposes to hold Frost Fairs on the river Thames once we're free of the threat of dying of heat-stroke?
 And even if the Warmists were able to modify the Earth's climate (which they can't), could anyone trust them to do a competent job of it?

 If consulted, most people would tell the Warmists that the climate is okay and a bit warmer would be really rather quite nice.
-So when they jump up and down and rave about the hottest year on record and imaginary ‘tipping points' from defective computer climate models and yell, We're all gonna die!, please pardon the rest of us if we tell the Warmists, Yeah, right, you need to calm down, dear.”
+So when they jump up and down and rave about the hottest year on record and imaginary ‘tipping points' from defective computer climate models and yell, We're all gonna die!, please pardon the rest of us if we tell the Warmists, Yeah, right, you need to calm down, dear.

-Life is a real lottery Nicky Hayden, the 2006 MotoGP champion, who had moved to the World Superbikes series, gone at 35.
+bullet Nicky Hayden, the 2006 MotoGP champion, who had moved to the World Superbikes series, gone at 35.
 He died in hospital after being hit by a car whilst training on a bicycle in Italy.
 A little girl aged 8, killed with other random victims at a pop concert in Manchester by an Islamist loser with a home-made bomb, and Sir Roger Moore, the Bond with a sense of humour, gone at 89 and probably not all that bothered about it.

 There's the strongest argument for making the most of the time you have because you never know how long it will last.